abdulsmapara/covid-19-status-notifier/README.md

 ## Features

-- Get notifications on Mattermost
+- Get notifications on Mattermost :
 	* New Corona Virus cases happening in India
-	* How many Indian nationals have Corona Virus per State?
+	* How many Indian nationals have Corona Virus per state ?
-	* How many deaths happened per State?
+	* How many deaths happened per state ?
-	* New States getting the virus
+	* New states getting the virus
 - Source is the official government website, so it is reliable
 - Logs important events in ```info.log```
-- Released under Apache 2.0 license

 ## Installation